Skip to main content

 To test the server do the following:

-• Click the play button in the .vscode/mcp.json file.
+• Click the play button in the .vscode/mcp.json file, this should add it to its tools.

 Try typing a prompt like so in the Visual Studio Code GitHub Copilot Chat window: